MENU

 Many oral appliance treatments are available, provided in partnership with primary care physicians and sleep specialists as part of a multidisciplinary team.

-Our dentist can evaluate and maintain a patient’s dental health while fitting them with properly sized and maintained oral appliances, for optimal long-term care for those suffering from OSA.
+Our Trophy Club dentist can evaluate and maintain a patient’s dental health while fitting them with properly sized and maintained oral appliances, for optimal long-term care for those suffering from OSA.
 By attending regular dental visits and proper maintenance of your oral appliances, you can ensure an improved quality of life.

 About sleep apnea treatment in Las Colinas, TX